damian-lis/portfolio-website/README.md

 <br/>

-All theme settings are stored in the themes.js file, an example of which is given below
+All theme settings are stored in the themes.js file, an example of which is given below:

 ```
 export default {